-We recommend you obtain the following visas in your passport before departure – Ethiopia & Sudan.
+We recommend you obtain the following visas in your passport before departure if possible – Ethiopia (multiple entry & 3 month validity), Somaliland, Djibouti, Eritrea & Sudan.

-Some nationalities may also require a Letter of Invitation in order to apply for certain visas such as Sudan.
-We can provide these for you for a fee.
+Some nationalities may also require a Letter of Invitation in order to apply for certain visas (for example, Americans need an LOI in order to apply for the Sudan visa).
+Sometimes we can provide these for you for a fee.

 Budget approximately £300 for all your visas and letters of invitation.

 Please ensure you have 10 free pages in your passport in order to accommodate all the visas and ensure your passport is valid for at least 9 months after your departure date.

 You will need approximately 10 passport photos for the duration of the expedition.